 You can find a list of places open at Christmas at Paris By Mouth.
 (The list is often not updated annually, but generally speaking, the restaurants listed likely do something similar each year.)

 Expect to pay a premium to dine out at certain places on Christmas or Christmas Eve as restaurants may have special menus.
-You can also find Asian restaurants open in the 13th arrondissement (on the Avenues d’Ivry and de Choisy) if you are more budget-minded or don’t mind noodles or roast duck.
+You can also find Asian restaurants open in the 13th arrondissement (on the Avenues d’Ivry and de Choisy) if you are more budget-minded and don’t mind noodles or roast duck.

 At Christmas, outdoor markets do remain open (see list, above) as do many neighborhood bakeries (pastry and chocolate shops will be closed) so you could make a picnic of treats from your local marché.
 But even though it’s a busy period for them, you may want to stock up on libations since wine shops will likely be closed on those days as well.